emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 In addition, unsecured objects that are completely within the area of effect are automatically pushed 10 feet away from you by the Spell’s effect, and the Spell emits a thunderous boom audible out to 300 feet.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Unnerving Prowess
 Frightened\
 1 action\
 Your incredible skill with your weapons unnerves your foes.
 Make a Melee Strike.
 On a hit, you automatically disarms the target and it becomes frightened 1.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Vampric Exsanguination
 You draw in the blood and life force of other creatures through your outstretched arms.
-All living creatures in a 20m cone must succed at a Might saving throw or take 8d6 necrotic damage.
+All living creatures in a 20m cone must succed at a Might saving throw or take 8d6 Necrotic damage.
 You gain temporary Hit Points equal to half the damage a single creature takes from this spell; calculate these temporary Hit Points using the creature that took the most damage.
 You lose any remaining temporary Hit Points after 1 minute.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ### Wall of Ice
 Cold, Wall, Spell\